-By employing ab initio calculations, we have investigated the topological nature of the band crossing points in half-metallic GdN.
+By employing ab initio calculations, we have investigated the topological nature of the band crossing points in halfmetallic GdN.
 The emergent triple nodal points in the absence of SOC split into conventional Weyl points when taking the weak SOC into account.
-Interestingly, some crossing points on the C_4 rotation axis orthogonal to the magnetization direction remain in the nearlydegenerate triple-nodal-point state.
-These "nearly triple nodal points" induce quantitatively similar surface spectra and transport properties compared to those of true triple nodal points.
-The transition as a function of magnetization orientation between the nearly-triple-nodalpoint and Weyl-point phases opens promising opportunities for the manipulation of the rich surface-state structure.
+Interestingly, some crossing points on the C_4 rotation axis orthogonal to the magnetization direction remain in the nearly degenerate triple nodal point state.
+These "nearly triple nodal points" induce quantitatively similar surface spectra and transport properties compared with those of true triple nodal points.
+The transition as a function of magnetization orientation between the nearly triple nodal point and Weyl point phases opens promising opportunities for the manipulation of the rich surface-state structure.